 SINGLE TRAVELERS: If you are traveling alone, you will feel at home with a welcoming group.
 If you would like to have your own room throughout the trip, you may purchase a single supplement for an additional fee.
 Please email or call us if you would like this option.

 About the AreaWinston Churchill famously described Uganda as the “Pearl of Africa” in 1907, and that description still holds to this day.
+Uganda is a premier destination for any wildlife or adventure lover.
 Located between east and central Africa, Uganda is home to an incredible diversity of wildlife, ecosystems, culture, and history.
 Its biological diversity is unmatched for a country of its size.
-Uganda is home to the world’s largest population of gorillas and other primates.
-It is also home to East Africa’s famous Big Five game: lion, elephant, Cape buffalo, leopard, and rhinoceros.
+Uganda is home to the world’s largest population of gorillas and other primates, along with East Africa’s famous Big Five game: lion, elephant, Cape buffalo, leopard, and rhinoceros.
 Over 50 percent of Africa’s bird and butterfly species are found in Uganda.

-The country takes its name from the Buganda kingdom, which encompasses a large portion of the south of the country including the capital Kampala.
+The country takes its name from the Buganda kingdom, which encompassed a large portion of the south of the country including the capital Kampala.
 Beginning in 1894, the area was ruled as a protectorate by the British.
 As such, English is widely spoken as the lingua franca.
 Swahili is the other official national language, and there are dozens of local languages spoken.

 Uganda gained independence from Britain in 1962.
 The period after was marked by intermittent conflicts, including protracted civil and guerilla wars.
 The country has enjoyed relative political and economic stability since 1986 and is considered a safe place to travel.

 The once-flourishing tourism sector has been rebuilt in the decades since 1986.
-The standard of accommodations has largely improved nationwide.
-Historical hostels have been refurbished and many new ones built.
+The standard of accommodations has improved nationwide.
+Historic hostels have been refurbished and many new ones built.
 Luxury lodges and tented camps serve the major protected areas.
 Paved highways run from Kampala to the western part of the country, where reliably maintained dirt roads go between the national parks.

-The altitude bestows a pleasant tropical climate with daytime temperatures from 75-85º F. There are two dry seasons, December through February and June through August.
+The altitude of Uganda bestows a pleasant tropical climate with daytime temperatures from 75-85º F. There are two dry seasons, December through February and June through August.
 Our itineraries are timed to coincide with the dry season for best wildlife viewing.

-Lonely Planet featured Uganda as the “Best in Travel for 2012."
+Lonely Planet featured Uganda as the “Best in Travel.”
 It has been featured recently in the best travel destinations in Fodor’s Travel Guide, The New York Times travel section, National Geographic’s Top 10, and CNN Travel.Read more »